Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 #### Shop item id

-After enabling "Developer Mode", and then click on the shop item to view the details to view.
+After enabling "Developer Mode", click on the shop item to view the details.

 #### Achievement condition id